velvet-jedi/Class-based-todos/README.md

 2. Implement a new class component, `Count` that displays the count of the number of todos, at any given time.

+ANS: A class is still a component in react, the Count component needs access to the todos array, render the length of the todos state variable, so ClassInput passess todos as a prop and Count compnent descrtuctures it

 ------------------------------------------------------------------------------